microsoft/EdgeML/README.md

 offline.

 The `tf` directory contains code, examples and scripts for all these algorithms in TensorFlow.
+The `pytorch` directory contains code, examples and scripts for all these algorithms in PyTorch.
 The `cpp` directory has training and inference code for Bonsai and ProtoNN algorithms in C++.
 Please see install/run instruction in the Readme pages within these directories.
 The `applications` directory has code/demonstrations of applications of the EdgeML algorithms.
 The `Tools/SeeDot` directory has the